5 Ways to Ditch the Press Release and Actually Reach Your Audience

 Maggie Patterson (@magspatterson) works with entrepreneurs and small businesses to help them go from ordinary to expert using a combination of PR, social media and content marketing.

-If you liked this post, you learn more about PR and social media with free resources on media kits, guest posting and more.
-Click here.
+If you liked this post, you can learn more about getting started with guest posting here.

-Maggie has 15 years of hands-on experience in communications and content ...
+Maggie has 15 years of hands-on experience in communications and content creation working with some of the largest brands ...

 Other Posts by Maggie Patterson